01 of 09

 I don't know any room that isn't cheered by a yellow stool.
 Or a green dresser.
 Or an orange sideboard.
 Take any kind of decor--contemporary, eclectic, coastal, industrial, you name it--and add a splash of color by way of an accent piece of furniture and you've got instant eye candy.

 What is accent furniture, exactly?
 Well, it's furniture that may not work as hard as say, your sofa or dining room table, and in most cases, doesn't cost near as much, either.
 That's why it's easier to commit to bold color on accent pieces.
 If you change your mind about it in a little while, you aren't out a lot of money.
-Pieces like side tables, stools, ottomans, nightstands, side chairs, and even small dressers count as accent furniture.
+Pieces like console tables, stools, ottomans, nightstands, side chairs, and even small dressers count as accent furniture.
 They complement and work with your bigger, more critical, furnishings and can really bring a room together, especially when painted or upholstered in a fun color.

 Here are seven reasons to love colorful accent furniture.Continue to 2 of 9 below.